 Then take the time to review your campaigns with an eye toward a return to something resembling normalcy.
 Are there keywords you can add or that need to be removed?
 Any adjustments to make on your geo-targeting?
 Is your landing page a good enough match for the ad?
 These are things that are a good idea at any point and now your marketing staff may have extra time on their hands.

-It takes 6 months for organic search initiatives to bear positive fruit.
+It takes at least 6 months for organic search initiatives to bear positive fruit.
 Take a look at your content and see if there are other popular keywords that you can build blog posts or landing pages around.
 Review your technical SEO and be sure you’re meeting all of Google’s best practices.
 You won’t see immediate results, but the seed you plant now can be a full blown-tree much sooner.

 Use your email list similar to your social media accounts.
 Share your expertise.
 Calm people’s fears by helping them focus on day-to-day solutions.